amanojup/FDEsANN/README.md

 # FDE_ANN
 # article
 This paper, titled "Artificial Neural Network for Solving Nonlinear Singular Fractional Differential Equations" [1], presents three examples.
-The code for the first example has been uploaded here.
+The code for the examples has been uploaded here.
 However, please note that due to copyright issues, it is advisable to contact the authors directly to obtain the code.

 # author